Joel-Crouch/PowershellScripts/ActiveDirectory/Sync-SkywardStudents/readme.md

 Lines 152 to 157 will need to be adjusted for FTP server and account.
 WinSCP can generate this for you under Session/Generate URL/Code

 Additional skyward entities were used to include with the high school OU.
-These can be removed or modified on line 253.
+These can be removed or modified on line 248.

-Default student password will need to be adjusted in line 343.
+Default student password will need to be adjusted in line 362.
 In this example, the student password is the string “default” + their lunch pin (e.g. default19293).

-Graduate OUs may need to be adjusted in line 440, 442
+Graduate OUs may need to be adjusted starting in the blocks at 467

-Email details will need to be adjusted in line 460, 522, and 544
+Email details will need to be adjusted starting at 489, 541, and 562

-The scheduled task that runs will need to be adjusted in line 587 and 590
+The scheduled task that runs will need to be adjusted starting in line 615

 The script referenced in that line is a simple script used to launch GCDS with logs
 ```